kumarvshc/document-processor-app/README.md

 - Optionally, create an Azure App Service and host the API.
 - Bicep has not yet been tested (it has been created through Azure portal Automation), so do not rely on this script to create a neccessary Azure services.
 - This project should be validated using any one of the Static Code Analysis tools (eg: SonarQube).
-- Currenlty the proejects are referrenced as project.
-Going forward it should references to Nuget packages.
+- Currently the projects are referenced as project.
+Going forward, they should reference NuGet packages.

 ---